JGarnerDev/telephono-ecommerce/ReadMe.md

    - ~~Create a new MongoDB database~~
    - ~~Create a baseline server for testing purposes~~
    - ~~Install Jest, conduct a sanity test on the express app and both users and products routes~~
+   - ~~Using TDD, create the user model using mongoose and ensure that CRUD operations work properly~~
+   - Using TDD, create the user services
+   - ~~Using TDD, create the product model using mongoose and ensure that CRUD operations work properly~~
+   - Using TDD, create the product services

    - Sketch out primary features of application as they relate to the database and server
    - Plan user and product models according to functionality of the project